Elon Musk sells $3.95 billion worth of Tesla stock

-Twitter’s new owner and Tesla CEO Elon Musk has sold nearly $4 billion worth of Tesla shares, according to regulatory filings.
+(AP) — Twitter’s new owner and Tesla CEO Elon Musk sold nearly $4 billion worth of Tesla shares, according to regulatory filings.

 Musk, who bought Twitter for $44 billion, sold 19.5 million shares of the electric car company from Nov.
 4 to Nov.
 8, according to Tuesday’s filings with the Securities and Exchange Commission.